OpenSecuritySummit/oss2019/content/tracks/keynotes/strategic-challenges.md

 ---
-title        : Strategic Challenges type         : track
+title        : Strategic Challenges type         : keynote featured     : yes when_day     : Tue
-featured     : yes
+when_time    : D2-2
-when_day     : Mon, Tue, Wed, Thu, Fri
-owasp-project: no
 session_slack:
-description  : Sessions focusing on the strategic challenges facing security practioners organizers   : Nick Drage
+description  : Sessions focusing on the strategic challenges facing security practioners organizers   :
+    - Nick Drage
 ---

 IT/Security Industry Challenges, how can we become better at our game?